Berlin Friedrichstraße station: Train services

-S-Bahn and regional trains stop at the upper platforms A - C on the Berlin Stadtbahn viaduct, elevated above city streets.
+S-Bahn and regional trains stop at the upper platforms A - C on the Berlin Stadtbahn viaduct, elevated above the city streets.
 This upper level of the station is enclosed by two train shed halls.
 The smaller shed on the north side is used for the S-Bahn, the larger on the south for regional trains.
-Platform D is a station on the North-South tunnel of the S-Bahn, located underground approximately aligned with the eastern bank of the Spree river.
+Platform D is a station on the North-South tunnel of the S-Bahn, located underground, approximately aligned with the eastern bank of the Spree river.

 The underground station for the U6 line is located at the eastern end of the station, directly under the Friedrichstraße.
-In addition, the south side of the station serves as station and terminus for a number of trams and buses of the Berlin transportation company.
+In addition, the south side of the station serves as a station and terminus for a number of trams and buses of the Berlin transportation company.

 Shops

-Since the remodel in 1999, the station houses numerous shops, boutiques and restaurants, making the station blend in with the neighbouring Friedrichstraße shopping area.
+Since the remodeling in 1999, the station houses numerous shops, boutiques and restaurants, making the station blend in with the neighboring Friedrichstraße shopping area.
 In addition, the station houses a Berlin S-Bahn customer center, and a Deutsche Bahn travel center.
-On the plaza on the south side of the station is a large Taxi stand, and the station is also connected to the Berlin bus and tram system.
+On the plaza on the south side of the station is a large Taxi rank, and the station is also connected to the Berlin bus and tram system.

 The former Tränenpalast was used as a club and stage for various performances, such as readings, concerts, and cabaret until 2006.
-Since September 2011, the building has become a branch museum of the Bonn-based Haus der Geschichte (House of History) and hosts a permanent exhibition devoted to the history of crossing the inner-German border, with particular emphasis on what it was like to cross between East and West Berlin.
+Since September 2011, the building has become a branch museum of the Bonn-based Haus der Geschichte (House of History) and hosts a permanent exhibition devoted to the history of crossing the inner-German border, with a particular emphasis on what it was like to cross between East and West Berlin.